christiangenco/christiangenco.github.io/things.md

 What am I missing?
 What mistakes have I made?
 What advice do you have?
 [Let me know!](/contact)

 <!-- TODO: https://autolinkmaker.itunes.apple.com/ -->

+Like this post?
+Check out [Pieter Levels 100 Thing Challenge](https://levels.io/the-100-thing-challenge/) and his [How to pack for world travel with just a carry-on bag followup](https://levels.io/carry-on-world-travel/).